Henry VII and Henry VIII

 Cardinal Wolsey, one of Henry VIII’s principal churchmen and advisers is appointed Archbishop of York.
 However, in many respects this historically important northern role is only a secondary one for Wolsey and exemplifies the Tudor king’s disdain for Northern affairs.
 The archbishopric is of course a rich source of revenue.

 1515 – College Gate

-The College Gate – the entrance to the cathedral close at Durham City is constructed about this year.
+The College Gate the entrance to the cathedral close at Durham is constructed about this year.

-In June and September the English forces under the leadership of Thomas Howard, the Earl of Surrey, working for Henry VIII, burn the Scottish Border abbeys of Kelso and Jedburgh that were established by King David in the twelfth century.
+In June and September English forces under the leadership of Thomas Howard, the Earl of Surrey, working for the Tudor administration of Henry VIII, burn the Scottish Border abbeys of Kelso and Jedburgh that were established by King David in the twelfth century.

-Henry Percy, the 5th Earl of Northumberland objects to the betrothal of his son, also Henry Percy to Anne Boleyn, a daughter of Sir Thomas Boleyn.
-Young Percy is a page to King Henry’s adviser, Wosley, who scolds him for not consulting with the king or the earl.
-The Earl Percy feels that Anne is not a suitable match or of high enough status for his son and will have his son married to Mary Talbot, daughter of the Earl of Shrewsbury, the following year,
+Henry Percy, the 5th Earl of Northumberland objects to the betrothal of his son, also called Henry Percy to Anne Boleyn, a daughter of Sir Thomas Boleyn.
+Young Percy is a page to king Henry’s adviser, Wosley, who scolds him for not consulting with the king or the earl.
+The Earl Percy feels that Anne is not a suitable match or of high enough status for his son and will instead have his son married to Mary Talbot, daughter of the Earl of Shrewsbury, the following year.

 Nov 1523 – Wark Castle relieved